bbauska/Coursera-Bootstrap/readme.md

 What this means is that this particular button when clicked will dismiss the modal from the screen.

-And this button, I\'m going to use the times, will display as a cross in the modals here.
+And this button, I&apos;m going to use the times, will display as a cross in the modals here.

 So I would say times here.

-Before this button, we are going to introduce a header which we will display in the modal\'s header so I will start out with an h4 with the class modal title.
+Before this button, we are going to introduce a header which we will display in the modal&apos;s header so I will start out with an h4 with the class modal title.

 And then inside this h4, I will include the title of the modal, which is login because this is going to show the login form.

-Now that we have put in some details into this modal, let\'s add in the link into our navbar which will trigger this modal and then we will have a quick look at how the modal looks like on the screen.
+Now that we have put in some details into this modal, let&apos;s add in the link into our navbar which will trigger this modal and then we will have a quick look at how the modal looks like on the screen.

-Going to the navbar, right after the UL here, I\'m going to include in a link which can be used to trigger the showing and hiding of the modal.
+Going to the navbar, right after the UL here, I&apos;m going to include in a link which can be used to trigger the showing and hiding of the modal.

 To do that, I will go in and use a span with the class navbar-text.